MatseFR/massive-starling/README.md

 It's heavily inspired by the [FFParticleSystem](https://github.com/shin10/Starling-FFParticleSystem) lib by Michael Trenkler, which I [ported](https://github.com/MatseFR/starling-extension-FFParticleSystem) to haxe some years ago.

+It's been tested on windows (haxelib version of hxcpp), html5 and air targets with the latest versions of OpenFL, Lime and Starling.

 ## Demos
 [Benchmark](https://matse.skwatt.com/haxe/starling/massive/demo/) - compare Massive performance with classic Starling `Quad` and `MovieClip` (more info in the demo's [README](https://github.com/MatseFR/massive-starling/tree/main/samples/demo))